How to travel with only a carry-on

 Consider the activities you'll be doing : urban excursions, upscale restaurants, hiking, beach, mountains, theme parks, museums, sports, skiing...
 Will you spend a lot of time outdoors?
 Are you attending a social event (wedding, party, etc.)?

-Search if there are any Research if there's any specific dress code at the destination .
+Research if there's any specific dress code at the destination .
 For example: in Southeast Asian temples it's necessary to wear clothes that cover shoulders and knees, that are not tight or transparent; in various Islamic countries, wearing a veil (hijab) is required, and so on.

 In short, do your research!